Affiliate Marketing: How to Use YouTube To Promote Your Brand

 Video marketing now dominates consumer internet traffic, and YouTube is one of the most effective channels for connecting your business with future customers.

-With that being said, YouTube is a great place to share videos because it has a really, really big audience.
-With 1.8 billion users every month, Youtube is the second most visited website following Google.
-Like we said…there’s really, really big audience.
+Additionally, YouTube is a great place to share videos because it has a really, really big audience.
+With 1.8 billion users every month, Youtube is the second most visited website, following Google.
+Like we said…there’s a really, really big audience.

 The audience is not only big, it is also actively engaged.